 The accumulation of “Honors credits” demonstrates that you’re successfully meeting the academic challenges of UConn Honors.
-You will demonstrate your fitness for Honors awards (Sophomore Honors and graduation as an Honors Scholar) by meeting certain benchmarks, including numbers of Honors credits.
+You will demonstrate your fitness for Honors awards (graduation as an Honors Scholar and University Honors Laureate) by meeting certain benchmarks, including numbers of Honors credits.
 Satisfactory participation in Honors also requires Honors credits.

 Honors First Year Experience

-A one-credit fall semester seminar introduces new first year students to Honors and UConn.
+A required one-credit fall semester seminar introduces new first year students to Honors and UConn.

 Honors Core Courses